Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing.md

 - Ensure that users not logged in are redirected to the login page : `Success`
 - Check that authentication cannot be bypassed by typing the URL into the browser bar -  consider creating custom 403/404 pages to deal with this : `Success`
 - Make sure you have checked that no links result in an internal server error : `Success`
-- If you have included a user type with higher access privileges, then you can include example login credentials at submissio : `Success`
+- If you have included a user type with higher access privileges, then you can include example login credentials at submission : `Success`
 - Do not display links the user does not have the privileges to access : `Success`

 *  Deployment